The

 who know damn well they

-would never
+would never change

-change their positions on a
+their positions on a matter

-matter of principle,
+of principle, nomatter how

-nomatter how much they're
+much they're offered, have

-offered, have no problem
+no problem imagining how

-imagining how others can be
+others can be just like

-Likewise, those who know
+those who know damn well

-would, not only have
+they would, not only

-problem imagining how others
+have no problem imagining

-can be just like themselves,
+how others can be just like

-they often
+themselves, they

-have psychological defense
+often have psychological

-mechanisms against
+defense mechanisms against

-imagining how anyone
+imagining how anyone else

-else could actually stand on
+could actually stand on

 principle(!).
 Thus partisans

-on this issue
+on this issue are almost

-are almost always the
+always the personal

-personal embodiments, the
+embodiments, the living

-of their positions
+manifestations, of their

 On